-- Publish annual Status and Stock Assessment Reports for both the Northern and Southern zone rock lobster fisheries. - Supervision of project, management of deliverables and milestones. - Provision of verbal and written advice to PIRSA Fisheries and Aquaculture as requested.
-Provision of advice during review of Harvest Strategies during Management Plan reviews when required. - For the FIMS in the Southern Zone fishery, an Advice Note detailing catch from each survey pot and overall SZ survey catch rate to be provided after both September and January surveys
+- Publish annual Status and Stock Assessment Reports for both the Northern and Southern zone rock lobster fisheries. - End-of season Northern and Southern zone rock lobster fishery presentations - Supervision of project, management of deliverables and milestones. - Provision of verbal and written advice to PIRSA Fisheries and Aquaculture as requested.
+Provision of advice during review of Harvest Strategies during Management Plan reviews when required.

+- For the FIMS in the Southern Zone fishery, an Advice Note detailing catch from each survey pot and overall SZ survey catch rate to be provided after both September and January surveys - A SZ September fishing Advice Note